cruvinelrv/shepherd/README.md

 ## Platform Support

 **Note:** This package is intended for command-line and desktop/server use.
 Web platform is not supported due to reliance on `dart:io`.

+---

+### Recent CLI/UX improvements (0.0.6)

+- All menus and prompts now support cancel/return with '9' at any step.
+- Only existing domains can have owners or user stories linked.
+- User stories can be linked to one or more domains, or globally.
+- The 'Init' option was removed from the main menu (now only via `shepherd init`).
+- The active user is now displayed and persisted.
+- Improved error handling, validation, and user experience throughout the CLI.